itnifl/WebShop/Readme.md

 Then run the solution via Visual Studio, or see the 'How to test' section below.

 #Missing:#
-- Most Unit and integration tests for required funcyionality, there are some created.
+- Most Unit and integration tests for required functionality, there are some created.
 There are tests made for saving and reading products to database.
 - Data in the database (you have to Post your own, see below in the 'How to test' section).
 - Implementation of roles and AuthorizeAttribute.
 - Implementation of the news controller.